 All things considered, he was content to sleep in his armor for now, and was just about to doze off peacefully when fate unkindly informed him of another, much less welcome idea.

 Church tumbled out of bed as Chifuyu practically kicked down his rotten door and bellowed at him like a drill sergeant.
 "It's time for breakfast and it is not optional!
 Report to the mess hall immediately!"

-Ignorant of any of that, Church quickly looked around the rest of the room for any means of salvation from a painful and grisly death, and he noticed a the top of a brown-haired girl's head in one of the booths to his left.
-Not caring what she might think of it, Church sidled over to her and sat down across from her, hoping that Bodewig would be less likely to murder him if he had someone else to witness it.
+Ignorant of any of that, Church quickly looked around the rest of the room for any means of salvation from a painful and grisly death, and he noticed the top of a brown-haired girl's head in one of the booths to his left.
+Not caring what she might think of it, Church sidled over to the table and sat down across from her, hoping that Bodewig would be less likely to murder him if he had someone else to witness the crime.